MaibornWolff/hybrid-cloud-object-storage-operator/README.md

                 public_access: true
     ```

+4. Run `helm install hybrid-cloud-object-storage-operator-crds maibornwolff/hybrid-cloud-object-storage-operator-crds` to install the CRDs for the operator.
-4. Run `helm install hybrid-cloud-object-storage-operator hybrid-cloud-object-storage-operator/hybrid-cloud-object-storage-operator -f operator-values.yaml` to install the operator.
+5. Run `helm install hybrid-cloud-object-storage-operator hybrid-cloud-object-storage-operator/hybrid-cloud-object-storage-operator -f operator-values.yaml` to install the operator.
-5. Check if the pod of the operator is running and healthy: `kubectl get pods -l app.kubernetes.io/name=hybrid-cloud-object-storage-operator`.
+6. Check if the pod of the operator is running and healthy: `kubectl get pods -l app.kubernetes.io/name=hybrid-cloud-object-storage-operator`.
-6. Create your first bucket: `kubectl apply -f examples/azureblob.yaml`.
+7. Create your first bucket: `kubectl apply -f examples/azureblob.yaml`.
-7. Check in azure to see if the new storage account is created.
+8. Check in azure to see if the new storage account is created.
-8. Retrieve the credentials for the storage account: `kubectl get secretdemoteam-storage-credentials -o jsonpath="{.data.key}" | base64 -d`
+9. Retrieve the credentials for the storage account: `kubectl get secretdemoteam-storage-credentials -o jsonpath="{.data.key}" | base64 -d`
-9. After you are finished, delete the bucket again: `kubectl delete -f examples/azureblob.yaml`
+10. After you are finished, delete the bucket again: `kubectl delete -f examples/azureblob.yaml`

 ## Operations Guide